luismond/tm2tb/README.md

 To add more languages, add them to `tm2tb.spacy_models.py`.

+To do: improve the efficiency of language model installation and loading.

 Check the available spaCy language models [here](https://spacy.io/models).

 ### Sentence transformer models

-TM2TB is compatible with the following multilingual sentence transformer models:
+tm2tb is compatible with the following multilingual models:

 - LaBSE (best model for translated phrase mining, but please note it is almost 2 GB in size)
 - setu4993/smaller-LaBSE (a smaller LaBSE model that supports only 15 languages)